 Chop saws have a handle that moves the blade toward the material you’re cutting

 The base can rotate in one or more dimensions, allowing you to make square and angled cuts.

 These chop saws are designed to cut only downwards, thus limiting the cutting to one plane.
 You can’t move the arm horizontally.

 Compound Chop Saws

 In this type of chop saw, you have the option of tilting the blade in one additional direction from its original position, so you can cut material in two planes.

 Dual-Compound Chop Saws

 Dual-compound chop saws are similar to compound chop saws, with the difference being that you can move the blade either left or right.
-This feature provides you more versatility in terms of angles and allows you to make bevel cuts without having to move the wood.
+This feature provides you more versatility in terms of angles and allows you to make bevel cuts without having to move the material.

 Sliding-Compound Chop Saws

-Chop Saw with A Laser
+Chop Saw Laser